-The Bureau of Economic Analysis publishes service export data for 21 individual destinations for the latest available full data year, 2014, as well as export data to 35 individual destinations for 1999-2013.
-Service exports to the United Kingdom supported the greatest number of jobs in 2014, followed by the Canada, Japan, China and Mexico.
-Exports to the top 15 markets for U.S. service exports supported over 2.7 million jobs (60 percent of all jobs supported by service exports.)
+The Bureau of Economic Analysis publishes service export data for 35 individual destinations.
+Service exports to the United Kingdom supported the greatest number of jobs in 2014, followed by the Canada, Japan, China and Ireland.5 Exports to the top 15 markets for U.S. service exports supported over 3.0 million jobs (67 percent of all jobs supported by service exports.)
 Jobs supported by service exports to the top 15 destinations for which 2014 service export data are available are presented in Figure 3.

-&lt;sup>5 In the aforementioned "Jobs Supported by Exports 2014: An Update," An estimated 4.6 million jobs were supported by services in 2014.
-Services exports to the 21 individual destinations for which 2014 data are available total less than \$469 billion, or about 66% of all U.S. services exports.
+5 In the aforementioned "Jobs Supported by Exports 2014: An Update," An estimated 4.6 million jobs were supported by services in 2014.
+Services exports to the 35 individual destinations for which export data are available total \$592 billion, or about 83% of all U.S. services exports.